 Keep a look out for queen bumblebees and bats, which both emerge from hibernation in spring.

 We are learning that towns and cities are great places for bumblebees.
 Many of our parks and gardens have a wide range of flowering plants which provide food for bumblebees from spring through to early winter.
-To learn about bee-friendly flowers for your garden, see the Bumblebee Conservation Trust website.
+Learn about bee-friendly flowers for your garden with the Bumblebee Conservation Trust.